AdScale’s Growth Formula For Ecommerce Stores

 With the changes in privacy protection regulations, many online stores experienced a significant decrease in investment returns from sponsored advertising on Facebook Ads and Google Ads.
 Customer acquisition costs have jumped by tens of percent, bringing many merchants to the brink of profitability.

 But many eCommerce businesses managed to maintain their growth despite the current climate.
 We were curious to learn what all successful websites have in common and what we can learn from them.
 Accordingly, we have analyzed hundreds of growing and profitable ecommerce businesses in the current era and found a growth formula that always works if you invest in it.
+However, many eCommerce businesses, with the help of a reliable web design company, managed to maintain their growth despite the current climate.
+We were curious to learn what all successful websites have in common and what we can learn from them.
+Accordingly, we have analyzed hundreds of growing and profitable ecommerce businesses in the current era and found a growth formula that always works if you invest in it.

 In this article, we will present our thesis.